The History of Cutter Aviation & Cutter Flying Service

 Expanding West, Cutter Aviation, Inc. located at Phoenix Sky Harbor International Airport, first opened its doors in 1959 and offered aircraft sales, maintenance and charter to support the growing city of Phoenix.
-Expanding into Texas, Cutter Aviation established an FBO facility in El Paso, TX in 1982 at El Paso International Airport.
 In 1988, Cutter Aviation opened a brand-new FBO facility on the South Side of Phoenix Sky Harbor International Airport and consolidated its aircraft sales, maintenance, and charter to the new facility and started providing fuel and line service.
 The new facility became the company headquarters for Cutter Aviation as well, though the Albuquerque location remained a full-service facility.

 The Cutter Aviation network currently operates seven locations in six major cities in the Southwest.
 The Phoenix Sky Harbor, AZ (PHX), Phoenix Deer Valley, AZ (DVT); Albuquerque, NM (ABQ); and Dallas-Addison (ADS) facilities are full-service, fixed-base operations as well as aircraft sales, maintenance and avionics, and aircraft charter and management.
-The El Paso, TX (ELP) and Colorado Springs, CO (COS) locations provide line services for transient & based aircraft.
+The Colorado Springs, CO (COS) location provides line services for transient & based aircraft.
 The San Antonio, TX (SAT) facility offers new & pre-owned aircraft sales and aircraft maintenance services only.

 Cutter Aviation is a member of the Pinnacle Air Network, National Business Aviation Association (NBAA), and the National Air Transportation Association (NATA).